 Bats are ugly-looking rodents that can fly.

 Bats are not flying rats or birds, they are the only species of mammals capable of true and sustained flight.
 And, they are not ugly-looking at all.
-Painted Bats, for example, found in India and some of the South-East Asian countries, have a bright orange colour with shaded black patches in their wings.
+Painted Bats, for example, found in India and some South-East Asian countries, have a bright orange colour with shaded black patches in their wings.
 With origami-like wings, colourful bodies, uncanny ears and striking eyes bats are some of the cutest animals in the wild.